Idank96/GPTIssuesHelper/README.md

 # GPTIssuesHelper
-GPTIssuesHelper is a Python script that uses GPT-3.5-turbo to help developers solve issues on GitHub.
+GPTIssuesHelper is a Python script that uses GPT to help developers solve issues on GitHub.

 ## Options
-You can use either OpenAI API with gpt-3.5-turbo or g4f with gpt-4:
+You can use either OpenAI API with gpt-3.5-turbo or g4f with gpt-4 or g4f with Bing-GPT4:
 1. Using OpenAI API with gpt-3.5-turbo: set `using_openai = True` at the beginning of the script.
 2. Using g4f with gpt-4: set `using_openai = False` at the beginning of the script.

 ##  Usage
 1. Clone the repository